ee-jackson/spatial-premature-fruit-drop/code/exploration/10_using-capsules.md

     ##  Two-sample Kolmogorov-Smirnov test
     ##
     ## data:  x$proportion_abscised and y$proportion_insect_abscised
-    ## D = 0.34987, p-value < 2.2e-16
+    ## D = 0.086516, p-value = 0.1571
     ## alternative hypothesis: two-sided

 Null hypothesis: x and y were drawn from the same continuous distribution.
-We have p &lt; 0.05 which means we reject the null hypothesis - the two samples came from different distributions.
+We have p &gt; 0.05 which means we accept the null hypothesis - the two samples came from the same distribution.

 We can also use a Mann-Whitney test (equivalent to the Wilcoxon rank sum test), which is better at handling tied values.